snhirsch/mustang-midi-bridge/README.md

 ```
 $ mustang_midi  midi_port#  midi_listen_channel#
 ```
+NOTE1: I'm not sure about other platforms, but on Linux the MIDI port number is equivalent to the ALSA card index.
+I had originally treated port as 1..n, but since ALSA (and JACK?
+Not sure..) starts at 0, this has now been changed.
+You can find the card index for your controller by connecting it to the computer and examining the pseudo-file, e.g.:

+$ cat /proc/asound/cards
+ 0 [PCH            ]: HDA-Intel - HDA Intel PCH
+                      HDA Intel PCH at 0xf7530000 irq 30 1 [Interface      ]: USB-Audio - USB MS1x1 MIDI Interface
+                      M-Audio USB MS1x1 MIDI Interface at usb-0000:00:14.0-1, full speed

+To accept MIDI messages from devices behind the M-Audio interface you would now specify '1' as the MIDI port value.

-NOTE: RPi and BBG are a bit fussy about enumeration of new USB devices.
+NOTE2: RPi and BBG are a bit fussy about enumeration of new USB devices.
 If you are not getting proper communication, quit the program and try replugging both the Fender amp and MIDI controller **after** those devices are powered up.

-NOTE2: I've had success using a passive USB hub with the single USB on the BBG, but YMMV since most USB<->5Pin MIDI converters draw some degree of bus power.
+NOTE3: I've had success using a passive USB hub with the single USB on the BBG, but YMMV since most USB<->5Pin MIDI converters draw some degree of bus power.
 A powered hub might be necessary in some situations.